There are a number of good Wordpress plug-ins out there for creating and managing forms.

 Unless you can find a free plug-in out there to give Gravity Forms the integration you need, you will need a more expensive license to do much.

 With Fluent Forms, everything is included.
-You've just got to turn it on to use it.

 So, want to do advanced surveys?
 Well, the Survey add-on for Gravity will require the Elite license at $259/year.
 With Fluent Forms, surveys are baked in.